-White space is the gap between the information you have about the account you are targeting and the information you need to close the deal.
+White space analysis helps you identify the gap between the information you have about the account you are targeting and the information you need to close the deal.
 Efforts should be made to keep this space as narrow as possible to increase the overall account-based selling effectiveness.

 Reduced white space opportunity will help you tailor content and communication that is more accurate and relevant for your accounts.
 While tracking account-based selling metrics, the focus should be on quality and long-term insight driven customer relationship building and revenue would follow.

 Now that you know what KPIs you will need to track, let’s dive into if ABS is for you.

 Transitioning to an account-based strategy requires significant time, manpower, and investments.
 You need to pit the following factors against the metrics that are discussed in the above section to evaluate what is best for your organization.